hiro-9999/blog/.元宇宙/web3/Ethereum/books/SolidityProgrammingEssentials.md

 }
 ```
+#### Solidity compiler.
+The bytecode and ABI are necessary inputs for deploying a contract.

+The compiler generates the following two major artifacts:
+• The Application Binary Interface (ABI) definition
+• Contracts bytecode

 # Ethereum  and Ganache v7.03
 Installing Ethereum and Solidity, takes you through creating a private blockchain using the Ethereum platform.
 It will provide step-by-step guidance for creating a private chain.
 Another important tool in the Ethereum ecosystem is Ganache, which